Nel blu, dipinto di blu: Musical style and lyrical content

-Song contests

 Sanremo Music Festival

-In 1958, the song participated in the selection process for the eighth Sanremo Music Festival.
-The jury charged with selecting the entries to the competition was going to reject "Nel blu dipinto di blu"; however, in the end, it was one of the 20 admitted songs.
+In 1958, the song participated in the selection process for the eighth edition of the Sanremo Music Festival.
+The jury charged with selecting the entries to the competition was going to reject "Nel blu, dipinto di blu"; however, in the end, it was one of the twenty admitted songs.

-On 31 January 1958, the song was performed for the first time, during the second night of the Festival, by Domenico Modugno and Johnny Dorelli.
+On 31 January 1958, the song was performed for the first time, during the second night of the Festival, by both Domenico Modugno and Johnny Dorelli.

 It was Dorelli's first appearance at the Festival, and according to his team-partner, Dorelli was so nervous that he had to be punched by Modugno to be persuaded to perform on stage.

-After being admitted to the final, held at the Sanremo Casino on 1 February 1958, the song was performed again, winning the contest, beating the song "L'edera" by Nilla Pizzi and Tonina Torrielli, which came in second place.
+After being admitted to the final, held at the Sanremo Casino on 1 February 1958, the song was performed again, winning the Festival, beating the song "L'edera" by Nilla Pizzi and Tonina Torrielli, which came in second place.

-While Dorelli's performance had little impact on the audience, Modugno's is now considered to be the event that changed the history of Italian music.
+Whilst Dorelli's performance had a lesser impact on the audience, Modugno's is now considered to be the event that changed the history of Italian music.
 During his performance, Modugno opened his arms as if he was going to fly, which would contribute to making it the most successful Sanremo Music Festival song.
 It would also mark a change in the way of performing, as Italian singers were used to standing with their arms on their chest, without moving on the stage.

 Eurovision Song Contest

-Following its first-place victory at the Sanremo Music Festival, the song was chosen to represent Italy at the Eurovision Song Contest 1958, which took place on 12 March in Hilversum, Netherlands.
-Domenico Modugno was chosen as the singer.